no-src/gofs/README.md

 Start a remote disk client to sync change files from remote disk server.

+Use the `sync_once` flag to sync the whole path immediately from remote disk server to local target directory, like [Sync Once](#sync-once).

-You can sync the whole path immediately from remote disk server to local target directory with the `sync_once` flag, like [SyncOnce](#synconce).
+Use the `sync_cron` flag to sync the whole path from remote disk server to local target directory with cron, like [Sync Cron](#sync-cron).

 ```bash
 # Start a remote disk client